Home Page

 Premium Pick

-Best for frequent shuckers who want extra comfort and durability.
+Best for frequent shuckers who want more comfort, durability, and confidence.

 View Premium

-Bottom line: if you’re going to shuck oysters, wear a glove.
-It’s one small step that makes oyster night a lot safer and a lot more enjoyable.
+Bottom line: if you are going to shuck oysters, wear a glove.
+It is one small step that makes oyster night safer, easier, and a lot more enjoyable.

 As an Amazon Associate, I earn from qualifying purchases.
 This comes at no extra cost to you and helps support the site.